 - Develop a unified biorepository that links clinical data with biologic from babies impacted by NEC.

-Beyond the goal of preventing necrotizing enterocolitis, the Research Collaborative is also committed to fostering patient-family centered care.
-The Research Collaborative will prioritize studies, practices, and attitudes that support a NICU culture where families are informed, engaged and empowered.
-To support the Collaborative’s various endeavors, the NEC Society will engage mainstream organizations, media, and a diverse network of stakeholders who are eager to come together to advance the understanding of necrotizing enterocolitis.
+Beyond the goal of preventing necrotizing enterocolitis and driving patient-centered research, the Research Collaborative is also committed to fostering patient-family centered care.
+The Research Collaborative will prioritize studies, practices, and attitudes that support a NICU culture where families are informed, engaged, and empowered.
+To support the Collaborative’s various endeavors, the NEC Society engages mainstream organizations, media, and a diverse network of stakeholders who are eager to come together to advance the understanding of necrotizing enterocolitis.

 The NEC Society Research Collaborative’s groundbreaking new partnerships will ultimately improve care for our smallest, most fragile babies.
-For more infomation on the Collaborative, visit: https://necsociety.org/nec-society-research-collaborative/
+For more information on the Collaborative, visit: https://necsociety.org/nec-society-research-collaborative/

-The NEC Society is a national nonprofit organization dedicated to reducing the incidence of necrotizing enterocolitis and is led by two mothers who each lost a child to the disease.
+The NEC Society is a 501c3 nonprofit organization dedicated to building a world without necrotizing enterocolitis and is led by two mothers who each lost a child to the disease.